bmentges/brainiak_api/docs/source/services/cache.rst

   $ curl -i -X --header "X-Cache-Recursive: 1"  PURGE http://api.semantica.dev.globoi.com/

-Careful when using this feature, all cached resources from that point on will be purged.
+Be careful when using this feature, all cached resources from that point on will be purged.

 For example, if the following keys were cached: